LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/Integrations.md

 ### Integration types
 An integration can be one of the following types:

 - **API**: Use this type to invoke an API that performs some action.
-You might want to fetch data from a Customer Relationship Management (CRM) system or Content Management System (CMS).
+For example, you might want to fetch data from a Customer Relationship Management (CRM) system or Content Management System (CMS).
 Or, you might want to query a brand internal API to get information needed to answer a question or to look up a customer's history.
 - **Email**: Use this type to send an email.
 - **Knowledge Base**: Use this type to search a knowledge base for articles.
 - **LivePerson Agent Escalation**: Use this type to transfer the conversation to another skill.